stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 API api = ...
 ```

-And should now invoke GLFW natively when executed.
-Nice.
+And the API calls should now delegate to GLFW natively when executed.
+Cool.

 To summarise, the new framework: